Bilaterally symmetrical and usually pointed at both ends

 scarcely an animal alive that does not harbour a population of parasitic

 nematodes at some stage in its life, and that does include you!
+The soil-dwelling species tend to inhabit the top few centimetres of soil, and make thrashing movements when uncovered.

 Around 50 different species are known parasites of humans (see below for more details).
 Luckily most of